bestdev1212/AutomaticDeFi/README.md

-# ETH Account Investment Manager
+# ETH Receival Proxy

-Proxy Account to deal with fund spliting and auto investment to ERC20.
+Proxy Account to deal with fund spliting and auto investment to ERC20/ Compound and other DeFi Application.